zowe/docs-site/docs/user-guide/cli-using-creating-global-team-profiles.md

 ## Profile scenarios

-The following topics describe various profile scenarios that system administrators can create to share with their teams.
+The following topics describe various profile scenarios that Dev-Ops advocates (team leaders) or application developers that function as DevOps advocates can create to share with their teams.

-### Access to one or more LPARs
+### Access to one or more LPARs that contain multiple services that share the same username and password

 The following example illustrates that the settings are using nested profiles to access multiple services directly on multiple LPARs that share the same username and password.